- We constantly solicit the views of our shareholders, routinely conducting over 200 investor meetings each year.

 - Our Code of Business Conduct and Ethics fosters a culture of honesty, transparency, integrity and accountability.
 It governs the business decisions and actions taken by our Trustees, officers and associates and provides instruction on recognition of ethics violations.

-- Our Board of Trustees is currently comprised of nine Trustees, eight of whom are independent, non-employee Trustees.
+- Our Board of Trustees is currently comprised of nine Trustees, eight of whom are independent, non-associate Trustees.

 - Trustees are elected on an annual basis with a majority vote standard.